sarmistha123/TiMEG/README.md

-Code A. Finds genotype and methylation within a gene + creates a table with gene name and corresponding number of methylation sites and genotypes
+"A. Finds genotype and methylation within a gene + creates a table with gene name and corresponding number of methylation sites and genotypes"

 Run code: temp0.1.R
-Input code: temp0.0.R

 Input data:
 1.	control.geno.file.txt